ChenjieSU/always_learning_google_products/01-gdg_denver-bafyc_hackathon/README.md

 **To delete:**
 Follow this process (as of 2018-05-07):

+1. Access project page: Gear icon on project page -> Project
-1. Access project page, make sure name won't be used (e.g., use "OLD" or "BAD" or "FUBARED" in name,  and all invocations)
+1. Change the name to make sure name won't be used - e.g., use "OLD" or "BAD" or "FUBARED" in name
+1.   and all invocations
-2. Gear icon on project page -> Permissions -> (New Page)
+1. Gear icon on project page -> Permissions -> (New Page)
-3. Google Cloud Platform/IAM & Admin menu -> Gear icon (Settings) -> Shut down
+1. Google Cloud Platform/IAM & Admin menu -> Gear icon (Settings) -> Shut down

+**Note:** As of 2018-05-17 the interface has changed a bit.

+**See the "Final Cleanup" section below for current info on deleting projects.**

 ### Founding Fathers Facts